zachleat/zachleat.com/web/_posts/2016-07-12-comprehensive-fontloading.md

 </style>
 <a href="/web/img/posts/comprehensive-webfonts/strategies.svg"><img src="/web/img/posts/comprehensive-webfonts/strategies.svg" alt="A diagram describing the relationship between the font loading strategies" class="primary" id="webfont-strategies-chart"></a>

+## Glossary

+If you run into a term that you don’t know, please consult the [glossary of web font loading terms](/web/webfont-glossary/) I’ve prepared.
+If you don’t find something on there, please [let me know on Twitter @zachleat](https://twitter.com/zachleat) or in the comments below!

 ## Quick Guide

 If you’re looking for a specific approach, I’ve prepared some handy links that will take you to the section you need.
 Let’s say you want an approach that: